 ASA Assessment: Complaints upheld

-section of two free untargeted newspapers, and was therefore likely to have been seen by a wide-range of people.
+in the sports section of two free untargeted newspapers, and was therefore likely to have been seen by a wide-range of people.
 It featured the prominent headline Always Bet on Black, alongside an image of the boxer Floyd Mayweather, who was a black male.
-We

 A Super White Army banner was covered up during an England football match.